Knicks, Rose sift through options as free agency opens

 But league sources indicated that he is not placing the Knicks at the top of his wish list, instead hoping to help orchestrate a sign-and-trade deal to return home to Indiana, where he grew up and attended college at Butler University.

-The Knicks remained interested and on the outskirts while the Celtics and Pacers postured.
+The Knicks remain interested and on the outskirts while the Celtics and Pacers continue to posture.
 The Boston Globe reported that there was a huge schism between the two sides, with the Pacers offering Myles Turner and Doug McDermott and the Celtics asking for Turner, Aaron Holiday and Victor Oladipo.

-Still, if the Knicks wanted to spend, they emerged from the first few hours of free agency holding the most cap space of any team once the Atlanta Hawks agreed to a three-year, $60 million deal with Danilo Gallinari.
-The Knicks had $35 million in cap space, but seemingly nowhere to spend it unless the Pacers’ efforts failed.
-If Rose wanted to spoil some teams plans, he could offer packages to the likes of Sacramento’s restricted free agent Bogdan Bogdanovic or Brooklyn’s Joe Harris.
+Still, if the Knicks want to spend, they emerged from the first few hours of free agency holding the most cap space of any team after the Atlanta Hawks agreed to a three-year, $60 million deal with Danilo Gallinari.
+The Knicks have $35 million in cap space but seemingly nowhere to spend it unless the Pacers’ efforts fail.

+If Rose wants to spoil some teams’ plans, he could offer packages to the likes of Sacramento Kings restricted free agent Bogdan Bogdanovic.

-Unlike years past, perhaps as a result of the Milwaukee Bucks and Sacramento Kings finding themselves the subject of an NBA investigation, there was no mad rush of deals being announced at the 6 p.m. start time.
+Unlike years past, perhaps as a result of the Kings and Milwaukee Bucks finding themselves the subject of an NBA investigation after a failed sign-and-trade involving Bogdanovic, there was no mad rush of deals being announced at the 6 p.m. start time.
 Last year, word was leaking out that Kevin Durant and Kyrie Irving were bound for Brooklyn before the market officially opened.

 For Rose, there is plenty of work to do.
-The Knicks have not only the cap space to sign free agents but the space to absorb contracts, such as Russell Westbrook if they opt to revisit that trade.
+The Knicks have not only the cap space to sign free agents but the space to absorb contracts, such as Russell Westbrook if they opt to revisit that trade possibility.

-The Knicks did that Thursday, acquiring Ed Davis and a 2023 first-round pick with no assurances that Davis will remain with the team as they head to camp Dec.
+The Knicks acquired Ed Davis and a 2023 first-round pick on Thursday with no assurances that Davis will remain with the team as it heads to camp Dec.
 1. The Knicks took on his $5 million deal this coming season to pick up the draft capital.

+Burks was a solid short-term acquisition, a 6-6 combo guard who shot 38.5% from beyond the arc last season, but hardly the big name fans were hoping for with Rose in place.

 The other name that has been on their list of targets is Raptors free-agent point guard Fred VanVleet.
-As in the case of Hayward, however, the Knicks approach the market as a long shot with the Raptors hoping to keep him in place.
-And for the price that it will cost — believed to be approximately four years and $80 million — VanVleet might have more value to the Raptors than serving as a leader of a team such as the Knicks.
+As in the case of Hayward, however, with the Raptors hoping to keep VanVleet in place, the Knicks approach the market as a long shot.
+And for the price that it will cost — believed to be approximately four years and $80 million — VanVleet might have more value to the Raptors than serving as a leader of a rebuilding team such as the Knicks.

-More likely the Knicks may bring in a fallback such as Jeff Teague, who played for Knicks coach Tom Thibodeau and is regarded as a solid locker room presence for a young team.
+The Knicks are more likely to bring in a fallback such as Jeff Teague, who played for Knicks coach Tom Thibodeau and is regarded as a solid locker room presence for a young team.

 The Knicks were believed to have interest in Minnesota Timberwolves wing Malik Beasley, who excelled after joining the team from the Denver Nuggets.
-But Rose is believed to be stressing character guys, and right now, the Knicks have work to do — along with the rest of the league — in assessing Beasley, who has a court date Monday facing felony gun and drug charges.
-Beasley then agreed to a four-year, $60 million deal to remain with the Timberwolves.
+Beasley, who has a court date Monday facing felony gun and drug charges, agreed to a four-year, $60 million deal to remain with the Timberwolves on Friday.

 The Knicks had interest in Christian Wood, who flourished last season with Detroit, but that waned after they drafted Obi Toppin on Wednesday.